adnantheanalyst/HaldCementDataset_R_Analysis/README.md

 ![Residuals of the model](https://github.com/adnantheanalyst/HaldCementDataset_R_Analysis/assets/16821246/8e8f6b6e-52ea-4202-809a-e56b218468b3)

-Construct a first model with cal alu as covariate<br>
+Constructed my first model with cal alu as covariate<br>

 m.cement <- lm(heat ~ cal_alu, data=cement)<br>
 summary(m.cement)<br>

-Add on tric sil<br>
+Added on tric sil<br>

 m.cement2 <- lm(heat ~ cal_alu + tric_sil, data=cement)<br>
 summary(m.cement2)<br>

-Both the variables are significant; including tric sil moved R2 = 0.533948 to R2 = 0.9786784.<br>
+Both the variables were significant; including tric sil moved R2 = 0.533948 to R2 = 0.9786784.<br>
-Add the remaining variables<br>
+Added the remaining variables<br>

 m.cement3 <- lm(heat ~ cal_alu + tric_sil + tric_fer + dic_sil, data=cement)<br>
 summary(m.cement3)<br>

-No significant variable anymore...but R2 is still large...and F statistic would lead to reject the hypothesis of non-significant coefficients associated to all the covariates.... what’s wrong in the model?<br>
+No significant variable were anymore...but R2 was still large...and F statistic would lead to reject the hypothesis of non-significant coefficients associated to all the covariates.... what was wrong in the model?<br>
-Check the correlations among the variables<br>
+After that I checked the correlations among the variables<br>

 cor(cement)<br>

-Variables cal alu and tric fer are highly correlated as well as tric sil and dic sil.
-Including highly correlated variables in the model hides the effects on the response...the phenomenon is called multicollinearity.
-The practical solution is to maintain just one of the two correlated variables in the model.
-So we will refer to model m.cement2.<br>
+Variables cal alu and tric fer were highly correlated as well as tric sil and dic sil.
+Included highly correlated variables in the model which I found that hide the effects on the response...the phenomenon is called multicollinearity.
+The practical solution was to maintain just one of the two correlated variables in the model.
+So after that I refered to model m.cement2.<br>
 Residuals of the model<br>

 stand.res <- rstandard(m.cement2)<br>